Italy Reads Student Video Contest

 Video entries must be uploaded and made available to the general public to YouTube, Vimeo or other social media network and the link included in the mandatory Submission Form.

-Participation in the Student Video Contest constitutes acceptance of the terms authorizing John Cabot University to use the video.
+Participation in the Student Video Contest constitutes acceptance, also by parental authorities of participating minors, of the terms authorizing John Cabot University to use the video and photos taken at the events.
 Download the disclaimer.

 Criteria - The panel of judges (JCU professors and qualified alumni) will select the winning video based on the following criteria:

 Artistic interpretation of theme

 Acting ability of those appearing in video (if the video includes actors)

 Originality of interpretation

 Costumes and make-up (if used in the video)